akshat-gulati/EmployeeWages/README.md

 - **Purpose**: Calculates the total salary based on a maximum of 160 working hours or 20 days.
 - **Logic**: Uses a while loop to sum up the hours and salary until one of the conditions is met.

----

-Feel free to adjust the descriptions as needed!
-If you have any more questions or need further assistance, let me know.